 Membership composition of each committee and affiliations of chairs

-Position Name Nominating Committee Audit Committee Compensation Committee

-Director Kenichi Nishiie 0

-Director Makoto Uenoyama 0 0 0

-Director Toshiko Oka 0 0 0

-Director Koichi Fukuo 0 0 0

-Director Mitsuaki Nishiyama 0 0

-Director Mamoru Morita

-Note: O Chair O Committee member
+Note: © Chair O Committee member

-The Company adopts the statutory organizational structure of a Company with a Nominating Committee, etc. This is because we concluded that this structure would contribute to the bold and speedy execution of measures relating to the Groupwide management, such as business restructuring and strategic investments, and also that the transparency, soundness, and efficiency of management would be effectively improved through strengthening the decision-making and supervisory functions by Outside Directors, who are well versed in social norms and have a broader perspective, abundant experience, and in-depth knowledge, in each of the Nominating Committee, the Audit Committee, the Compensation Committee, and the Board of Directors.
-Under this system, six Directors (of whom three are Outside Directors) have been appointed, and the Company has established the Board of Directors, Nominating Committee, Audit Committee, and Compensation Committee pursuant to the provisions of the Companies Act.
+The Company has adopted the statutory organizational structure of a Company with a Nominating Committee, etc. This is because we concluded that this structure would contribute to the bold and speedy execution of measures relating to Groupwide management, such as business restructuring and strategic investments, and also that the transparency, soundness, and efficiency of management would be effectively improved through strengthening the decisionmaking and supervisory functions by Outside Directors, who are well versed in social norms and have a broader perspective, abundant experience, and in-depth knowledge, in the Nominating Committee, the Audit Committee, the Compensation Committee, and the Board of Directors.
+Under this system, five Directors (of whom two are Outside Directors) have been appointed, and the Company has established the Board of Directors, Nominating Committee, Audit Committee, and Compensation Committee pursuant to the provisions of the Companies Act.
 Furthermore, the Company has established the Board of Directors Office to assist with the execution of duties by the Board of Directors and each Committee.
 The Board of Directors Office has persons in charge of the Board of Directors and each Committee.

 The purpose of the Nominating Committee is to make decisions on matters relating to items concerning appointment and dismissal of Directors to be submitted at a General Meeting of Shareholders.
-The Committee is authorized to decide such matters as well as to designate persons to be entitled to convene a Board of Directors meeting and persons to report about the status of the Committee's execution of duties to the Board of

-Directors from among its Committee members.
+The Committee is authorized to decide such matters as well as to designate persons to be entitled to convene a Board of Directors meeting and persons to report about the status of the Committee's execution of duties to the Board of Directors from among its Committee members.